Have You Been Charged with Attempted Murder or Threatening of Witnesses in Official Proceedings in Georgia?

 will be guilty of a crime.

-Penalty in Georgia
+Penalty in Georgia for Attempted Murder

 In Georgia, a person convicted of attempted murder during official proceedings will be charged with a felony with a punishment of a prison term between ten and twenty years.
 Further, felony conviction consequences extend beyond prison.
 A felony conviction on your record can make it difficult to obtain credit, housing, or employment.